plone/plone.app.jquerytools/README.txt

 open a lightbox-style larger version of the image.
 To do this, you'll need to
 specify:

- * A jquery style selector for a Plone element, e.g., ".newsImageContainer a"
+ * A jQuery style selector for a Plone element, e.g., ".newsImageContainer a"

  * "image" for the load method ("ajax" and "iframe" are other alternatives)